sftfjugg/jenkins_github_integration_2.0/README.md

+# Jenkins Github and Docker Containers Integration + Job chaining in Build Pipeline View of Jenkins.
-This repo contains following tasks.
+## This repo contains following tasks.

-1. Create container image that’s has Jenkins installed  using dockerfile
+1. Create container image that’s has Jenkins installed  using Dockerfile

 2. When we launch this image, it should automatically starts Jenkins service in the container.